-As a UX & UI Designer, it was my responsibility to improve the checkout experience as well as conversion rate by using research and data effectively.
-I used qualitative and quantitative research techniques to understand users behaviour, problems, and needs.
-I worked with senior stakeholders to establish realistic goals, liaise with the product owner to priorities tasks and stories, create high fidelity designs and build them with the help of engineering team, setup A/B tests on Optimizely, and observe data pattern with a data scientist to make informed decisions.
+As a UX and UI Designer, it was my responsibility to improve the checkout experience as well as the conversion rate by using research and data effectively.
+I used qualitative and quantitative research techniques to understand users' behaviour, problems, and needs.
+I worked with senior stakeholders to establish realistic goals, liaise with the product owner to prioritise tasks and stories, create high-fidelity designs and build them with the help of the engineering team, set up A/B tests on Optimizely, and observe data patterns with a data scientist to make informed decisions.

-When I joined Love Holidays, the company testing strategy was focused on the number of tests went live in a week.
-However, after a few meetings with senior stakeholder, we altered the focus of testing to a more rigorous process of user discovery.
-I traded the number of tests for quality of tests by testing and iterating on concepts even if they did not pan out the first time.
+When I joined Love Holidays, the company's testing strategy was focused on the number of tests that went live in a week.
+However, after a few meetings with senior stakeholders, we altered the focus of testing to a more rigorous process of user discovery.
+I traded the number of tests for the quality of tests by testing and iterating on concepts even if they did not pan out the first time.
 In doing this, I find enormous gains that would have been left undiscovered without this process improvement.

-My company was greatly pleased with the overall concept and highly appreciated the approach I acquired for the data-driven design.
-The project observed 5% of increase in conversion after its release for direct customers and travel agents.
+Love Holidays was greatly pleased with the overall concept and highly appreciated the approach I acquired for the data-informed design.
+The project observed a 5% increase in conversion after its release for direct customers and travel agents.

-Love Holidays is the fastest growing online travel agency in the UK.
-The part of an organisation's value proposition is to put customers first, and one way to put customers first is with A/B testing, to create websites that better serve customers.
+Love Holidays is the fastest-growing online travel agency in the UK.
+Part of an organisation's value proposition is to put customers first, and one way to put customers first is with A/B testing, to create websites that better serve customers.
 Most of their traffic comes from search and costly paid ads.
 The company wanted to increase conversions on their checkout and get a better return on their ad spend.

-The company had done a lot of testing in past, the testing strategy was focused on the number of tests went live.
-After having a few meetings with senior stakeholders and product owner, the business agreed to trade the number of tests for quality of tests by testing and iterating on concepts which could resolve the user problems and increase business revenue.
+The company had done a lot of testing in the past, the testing strategy was focused on the number of tests that went live.
+After having a few meetings with senior stakeholders and product owners, the business agreed to trade the number of tests for quality tests by testing and iterating on concepts that could resolve user problems and increase business revenue.
 I had a good understanding of business goals.
-Next, I dived deep into the user research to understand user needs and goals.
+Next, I dived deep into user research to understand user needs and goals.

 Love Holidays visitors had a wide range of problems.
 Each problem is a potential conversion killer, so I sought to identify them all, using the following techniques: